iml130/lotlan-scheduler/README.md

 TransportOrderStep loadEmptyPallet
     Location    warehousePos1
     FinishedBy  agvLoadedAtWarehousePos1 == True
-end
+End

 TransportOrderStep unloadEmptyPallet
     Location    goodsPallet
-    FinishedBy  agvLoadedAtGoodsPallet == False end
+    FinishedBy  agvLoadedAtGoodsPallet == False
+End

-Task Refill
+Task refill
     Transport
     From        loadEmptyPallet
     To          unloadEmptyPallet
-end
+End

-Task TransportGoodsPallet_3
+Task transportGoodsPallet_3
     Transport
     From        loadGoodsPallet
     To          unloadGoodsPallet
     TriggeredBy buttonPallet == True
-    OnDone      Refill
+    OnDone      refill
-end
+End
 ```

 In this example another *Task* is introduced.
-This *Task* *Refill* is the same transport as the formerly introduced *TransportGoodsPallet*, just the other way around.
-On the other hand, *TransportGoodsPallet_3* here shows now the *OnDone* statement that points to *Refill* an runs that *Task* if done.
+This *Task* *refill* is the same transport as the formerly introduced *transportGoodsPallet*, just the other way around.
+On the other hand, *transportGoodsPallet_3* here shows now the *OnDone* statement that points to *refill* an runs that *Task* if done.
 That means a concatenation of *Tasks* is allowed.
 Exploiting this behaviour infinite *Tasks* can be managed by pointing to each other.
-So *Refill* could also point to *TransportGoodsPallet_3* in a *OnDone* statement.
+So *refill* could also point to *transportGoodsPallet_3* in a *OnDone* statement.

 In terms of the introduced example production hall this *Task* looks like depicted in the following figure.